Italy at the 2014 Winter Olympics

 Italy competed at the 2014 Winter Olympics in Sochi, Russia, from 7 to 23 February 2014.
-On 21 February it was announced that bobsledder William Frullani had tested positive for methylhexanamine and was sent home from Sochi.
+One athlete, bobsledder William Frullani, had been tested positive for methylhexanamine and was sent home from Sochi.

-For the first time since 1980, Italy failed to win a gold medal in an Olympics.
+For the first time since 1980, Italy failed to win a gold medal in the Winter Olympics.
 Closest was the alpine skier Christof Innerhofer who lost the gold in downhill against Matthias Mayer of Austria with only six hundredths of a second separating the two.